PDF Invoice Customisation

 Modifying the Logo

-Only the respective header or footer file is required.
-For example, if you just want a customized footer on each page, you only need to create invoicepdffooter.tpl.
-These files must be located in the same directory as the invoicepdf.tpl system theme template file.
+The system only requires the respective header or footer files.
+For example, for a customized footer on each page, create a invoicepdffooter.tpl file.
+You must store these files in the same directory as the invoicepdf.tpl system theme template file.

-Editing Text & Content
+Editing Text and Content

 Displaying Custom Fields

 It is possible to display custom fields on printable and PDF invoices.
 To do this, select Configuration () > System Settings > Custom Fields > Show on Invoice or, prior to WHMCS 8.0, Setup > Custom Client Fields > Show on Invoice.

 The following variables are available for use in the invoicepdf.tpl file: